dahamv/dahamv.github.io/technologies/html/css.md

    text-decoration:none; /*to get rid of default underlines of links*/ color:#000 /*defulat links color is bule. change it to black*/ }
-/*links have states.
+/*links can have states.
 To change hover state styles*/ a:hover{
    color:red; /*when hover over links they turn red.*/ }